xmatters/xm-labs-xMatters-By-Phone/README.md

-# Initial xMatters Event by Phone
+# Initiate xMatters Event by Phone (AKA, Phone Initiation)
 This integration will help you to initiate xMatters notifications by calling a Phone number.
 It allows you to select the type of notification, the group you want to target and record a message over the phone that will be transcribed, URL shortened and sent as an xMatters notification.

 <kbd>